h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 The concepts found in this section are meant to provide a high-level overview of Machine Learning.
 At the end of this section, you can find links to resources that offer a more in-depth explanation of the concepts covered here.

  Machine learning is a subset of Artificial intelligence where the focus is to create machines that can simulate human intelligence.
 One critical distinction between artificial intelligence and machine learning is that machine learning models “learn” from the data they get exposed to.
-Arthur Samuel a machine learning pioneer back in 1959 defined machine learning as a”field of study that gives computers the ability to learn without being explicitly programmed”[1].
-Machine learning algorithm train on a dataset to make predictions.
+Arthur Samuel a machine learning pioneer back in 1959 defined machine learning as a” field of study that gives computers the ability to learn without being explicitly programmed”[1].
+Machine learning algorithm trains on a dataset to make predictions.
 These predictions are sometimes used to optimize a system or assist with decision making.

 ### Machine Learning Training